Skip to content

 We all know it’s crucial to build your website structure for SEO.
 Social should not be forgotten here.

 A live social media feed not only teases web visitors into your community (thus aiding in building brand love and engagement).
-Google reads your social feeds like a regular HTML page of a website, so there is an opportunity for improving your ranking in the process.
+If you have the right website markup, Google can read social feeds like a regular HTML page of a website, so there is an opportunity for improving your ranking in the process.

-- Smash Balloon is the best social media feeds plugin for WordPress.
+• Smash Balloon is the one of the best social media feeds plugin for WordPress.
 It’s easy to use and offers powerful features to show social content on your website.

 This is a mega pro for those of you who don’t have lots of time for regular blog posting, as the social feed essentially keeps your website flowing with ‘new’ content.